mirzajuned/rails_with_angular/README.md

 Don't forget to run your server ```rails s``` .

-Nex we will be adding
+Nex we will be working on authentication...

 License
 ----